meelgroup/approxmc/README.md

 ## How to Use

 First, you must translate your problem to CNF.
-ScalMC takes in a modified version of DIMACS where you can specify your independent support (essentially, independent variables) like this:
+ScalMC takes in a modified version of DIMACS where you can specify your sampling set like this:

 ```
 $ cat myfile.cnf